districtr/districtr/docs/04drawing/hover.md

 - Within districtr units generally refer to the base precincts or census areas that we use to build districts.
 However, within the code base, `units` sometimes refers to these areas in the plan/context and sometimes to the mapbox `layer`.
-Maybe using `units` and `unitsLayer` consistently would be less confusing.
+Maybe using `units` and a new title "unitsLayer" consistently would be less confusing.
 - What is a State?
 A dizzying notion.
 Is it...
   - The State political unit?
   - The UIState `state` object?